AMerkuri/cubyz-server-docker/README.md

     Use host networking mode `--network host` in Docker to avoid NAT issues

 - **GLFW Error(65544): X11: Failed to load Xlib**
     For < 0.1.0 versions headless server is not supported.
-Use `latest` or `dev` tag instead.
+Use `dev` tag instead.